squareTop/assessment-js-ust/README.md

 npm start
 ```

-Note: Upon running 'npm start', mysql container is created with 5 tables - registrations, classes, students, subjects and teachers - if it does not already exist.
+Note: Upon running 'npm start', mysql container is created with 6 tables - registrations, workloads, classes, students, subjects and teachers - if it does not already exist.

 <br>